Timetrapper/ssdgreenbutton---server/README.md

 # Green Button "Download My Data" Graphed

-### THIS REPO CONTAINS THE BACKEND OF THIS PROJECT
+#### This repo contains the Node.Js backend of this project.
-### For the front end, [visit that repo](GITHUB ADDRESS).
+#### For the React frontend, [visit that repo](GITHUB ADDRESS).

-Takes a "Green Button" data XML and parses it to JSON in a Node.js backend.
+Takes a "Green Button" data XML and parses it to JSON in a Node.Js backend.
 It stores the data in a MongoDB.
 The data is presented in graphs in a React frontend.

 Created for the [BCIT SSD](https://www.bcit.ca/study/programs/699ccertt) 2018 industry project, in collaboration with [Plasmatic Technologies Inc.](https://www.plasmatic.ai/)